 - the offence is a less serious one.

 Note: The police can’t use diversion when they don’t have quite enough evidence to justify a prosecution.
 Diversion can’t be offered unless the police have first decided that a prosecution would be justified by the evidence and have laid charges against you – they can consider diversion as an alternative to pursuing the charges through the normal court process.

 What kinds of offences can and can’t be considered for diversion?

 All Category 1, 2 and 3 offences will generally be considered “less serious” for the purposes of diversion and can therefore be considered for diversion.
 For the different categories of offences, see “Four offence categories” at the beginning of this chapter.

 The following types of offences are usually too serious for diversion:

 - Category 4 offences – these are the most serious offences, like murder, manslaughter, torture and terrorism

 - offences that must be prosecuted by the government lawyers at the Crown Law Office rather than by the police (these offences are listed in regulations)

-those serious violent offences that carry a warning under the “3 strike’s” law (see “Sentencing” in this chapter).
+- those serious violent offences that carry a warning under the “3 strike’s” law (see “Sentencing: the judge’s decision about punishment” in this chapter).

 Diversion usually won’t be offered for the following types of offending: